Balkan Music &

 Youth Band

-Eleni Govetas was born into the musical Govetas family and has been immersed in music since day one.
-She began performing on doumbek with her parents at the age of nine and has continued to add...Read More
+Eleni Govetas was born into the musical Govetas family, and has been immersed in the music from day one.
+She began performing with her family at the age of nine, and has continued to pursue...Read More

 All About Camp Work Exchanges